04255 Zip Code Natural Disasters and Weather Extremes

 |High Surf:||0||Hurricane:||0||Ice Storm:||0||Landslide:||0||Strong Wind:||0|

 No volcano is found in or near 04255 Zip Code.

 Historical Earthquake Events

-A total of 2 historical earthquake events that had recorded magnitudes of 3.5 or above found in or near 04230 Zip Code.
+A total of 1 historical earthquake event that had a recorded magnitude of 3.5 or above found in or near 04255 Zip Code.

 |Distance (miles)||Date||Magnitude||Depth (km)||Latitude||Longitude|